isaacholt100/isaacholt/public/maths-notes/year-3/topology/topology.typ

     - Action of $O(n)$ on $S^(n - 1)$ is transitive for $n in NN$.
 Action of $"SO"(n)$ on $S^(n - 1)$ is transitive for $n >= 2$.
 ]
 #lemma[
-    If connected topological group $G$ acts on topological space $X$, then the orbits are connected.
+    If connected topological group $G$ acts on topological space $X$, then the orbits are connected in $X$.
 ]
 #theorem[
     Let $G$ connected topological group act on topological space $X$.
 If $X\/G$ is connected, then $X$ is connected.